Marlon McCree: College career

 McCree was a four-year letterman (1997–2000) at the University of Kentucky.
 A three-year starter, he arrived at Kentucky as a strong safety, but moved to linebacker midway through his redshirt freshman season.
 McCree's career totals included 219 tackles (46 for loss), 14.5 quarterback sacks, two interceptions, three caused fumbles and six fumble recoveries.
 He also led the Wildcats to two bowl appearances (1998 Outback Bowl, 1999 Music City Bowl).
 McCree graduated with a degree in finance.

 Professional career

-2001 NFL Draft
+2001 NFL draft

-McCree was drafted in the 7th round 233rd overall of the 2001 NFL Draft by the Jacksonville Jaguars.
+McCree was selected in the 7th round 233rd overall of the 2001 NFL draft by the Jacksonville Jaguars.
 Though unheralded, McCree immediately made an impact in training camp with Jacksonville, and assumed a starting role early in his rookie season.

 Jacksonville Jaguars

 McCree received significant playing time during his first two seasons, playing in all but three games, and making six interceptions in 2002.